 Region: Wildschönau

-The village Thierbach is a little gem just a stone’s throw from the busy Inntal Valley.
-It’s a place where time seems to stand still and where you can recharge your batteries for the hectic life back in the valley.
-There’s more than one way that leads to Thierbach.
-I usually choose to go by bike from Kundl, taking the so-called “Saulaug” to the sleepy little village.
-Then I stop for a bite to eat at the Sollererwirt restaurant, where they offer traditional Tirolean food in an over 300-year old dining room – the “Speckbacherstube” – or on the sunny terrace.
-However, the food attracts guests to this little village, and the whole atmosphere is inviting.
-I am sure you’ll enjoy strolling around here.
-Definitely a place on my bucket list at least once per year. – Michael Walzer
+The village Thierbach is a little gem just a stone’s throw from the bustling Inn Valley.
+It’s a place where time seems to stand still and where you can get away from the stress and strain of daily life.
+There’s more than one way to get to Thierbach.
+I usually choose to go by bike from Kundl, taking the “Saulaug” trail to the sleepy little village.
+I stop for a bite to eat at the Sollererwirt restaurant, where they offer traditional Tirolean food in an over 300-year-old dining room the “Speckbacherstube” or on the sunny terrace.
+Definitely a place on my 2021 bucket list even though I have already been coming back for years! – Michael Walzer